Signs Your Home Might Be Hiding a Termite Infestation (And How to Tackle the Problem)

 Termites may seem like harmless little bugs, but they are actually one of the most destructive pests that can infest your home.
 These small insects thrive in moist and warm environments, making them a common problem in many areas.
-But what makes termites so concerning?
+But what makes termite extermination so concerning?

 Here are a few facts about termites that will make you see why it's crucial to identify and eliminate an infestation as soon as possible: